 I cut out four hearts from each of the remaining cardstock papers.
 I did this with my Cricut Explore, but hearts are pretty easy to draw and cut out by hand if you don’t have a cutting machine.
 If you are cutting them out by hand I made them approximately 3″ x 3″.

-*Note: A shamrock has only three leaves.
+*Note: I use the words shamrock and four-leaf clover interchangeably in this post.
+However, a shamrock has only three leaves.
 Four leaves make this design a lucky four-leaf clover.

 Once the hearts are cut out attach them to the background paper.
 I started by finding the center of the paper and lined up the point at the bottom of the heart with the center of the paper.